 ?The Access and Assessment Centre (AAC) is here to help you, your family member or your friend during a non-life threatening mental health and/or substance use issue.

-Our staff includes registered nurses, registered psychiatric nurses, and social workers, psychiatrists and reception staff who are here to help 24/7.
+Our staff includes registered nurses, registered psychiatric nurses, and social workers, psychiatrists and reception staff who are here to help.
 We provide pathways for people and families to access to VCH mental health and/or substance use services in Vancouver and offer an alternative to the Emergency department for people having a non-life threatening mental health and/or substance use issue.

 If you feel you or someone else might be in danger of hurting themselves or someone else, call 9-1-1 or go to the hospital emergency department right away.
+Our Psychiatric Emergency Assessment & Triage (PEAT) is a co-managed space in the VGH Emergency Department for assessing and triaging ED clients who present with MHSU conditions.
+They are open 24/7.

 ?Eligible adults can self-refer to the AAC by calling or walking-in to the clinic.
 Families and Friends concerned about a loved one can call the AAC to initiate a referral for eligible adults.